zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![Azure Migrate Database Assessment option is selected for Azure Migrate tools.
 Add tool button is highlighted.](media/azure-migrate-database-assessment-tool.png "Azure Migrate Database Assessment Tools")

-10. Now, we can see a download link for the **Data Migration Assessment (1)** tool under assessment tools in Azure Migrate.
+10. **This step is for informational purposes only.**  Now, we can see a download link for the **Data Migration Assessment (1)** tool under assessment tools in Azure Migrate.
 In our case, our lab environment comes with the Data Migration Assessment pre-installed on Parts Unlimited's database server.
 Select **Click here (2)** under the **Migration Tools** section to continue.

     ![Data Migration Assessment tool's download link is shown.
 Click here link for migration tools is highlighted.](media/azure-migrate-database-migration.png "Azure Migrate DMA Download")